jermafenser/doom64-dc/README.md

 You now have all of the updated files required to run Doom 64 for Dreamcast in the places they need to be.

+*** Custom controller mappings ***

+You can now provide a customized controller mapping.

+Before you make your disc image, create a file in `~/doom64-dc/selfboot` named `controls`.

+Note that Dreamcast START is still mapped to N64 START (pause, exit menus, etc).

+The format is simple.

+Each line consists of the game action, the number of Dreamcast buttons mapped to it and the actual buttons to map to the action, if any.
+Values are separated by commas (,).
+If you add any spaces, the mapping file will fail to parse.
+Sorry.
+It was this or nothing.

+Valid game actions are one of: `RIGHT`, `LEFT`, `UP`, `DOWN`, `ATTACK`, `USE`, `AUTOMAP`, `SPEED`, `STRAFE`, `STRAFELEFT`, `STRAFERIGHT`, `WEAPONBACKWARD`, `WEAPONFORWARD`.

+Each action must start on its own line, and they must be present in the file in the order listed above.

+The valid number of mapped buttons for each action is `0`, `1` or `2`.

+If 0 buttons are mapped, the line ends at `0`.

+If 1 button is mapped, a single button should be present, separated with a comma from the `1`.

+If 2 buttons are mapped, two buttons should be present, separated with commas from the `2` and each other.
+Their ordering does not matter.

+Valid Dreamcast buttons are one of: `DPAD_RIGHT`, `DPAD_LEFT`, `DPAD_UP`, `DPAD_DOWN`, `BUTTON_A`, `BUTTON_B`, `BUTTON_X`, `BUTTON_Y`, `TRIGGER_L`, `TRIGGER_R`.

+If no `controls` file is provided, the game defaults to the original hard-coded button mapping.
+Here is a working example of a `controls` file for reference (it also happens to be the default control mapping):

+    RIGHT,1,DPAD_RIGHT
+    LEFT,1,DPAD_LEFT
+    UP,1,DPAD_UP
+    DOWN,1,DPAD_DOWN
+    ATTACK,1,BUTTON_A
+    USE,1,BUTTON_B
+    AUTOMAP,2,BUTTON_X,BUTTON_Y
+    SPEED,0
+    STRAFE,0
+    STRAFELEFT,1,TRIGGER_L
+    STRAFERIGHT,1,TRIGGER_R
+    WEAPONBACKWARD,1,BUTTON_X
+    WEAPONFORWARD,1,BUTTON_Y

 ***Creating a disc image***

+Once you have built (or downloaded) `doom64.elf` it is time to make a playable disc image from it.

 If you have `mkdcdisc` installed and reachable from your `PATH`, you can use the `cdi` build target to create a self-booting CDI.